NHOrus/srwq-compilation/episode-11.md

 "...Once we got clear of the central US, we didn't run into any more trouble, but its possible the EFA are still tracking us.
 With all these wounded here, we'd prefer an escort if possible."

 Irm nods at Axel's report.
 "Right.
-We're not far from Brasilia now, so we can send some of our people ahead and prepare our outpost to recieve the wounded, while we link up with you and return."
+We're not far from Brasilia now, so we can send some of our people ahead and prepare our outpost to receive the wounded, while we link up with you and return."

 Latooni nods.
 "A viable strategy.
 I shall have to go to Brasilia, I'm the only one who knows the people running the outpost.
 But I'll need an escort for safety."